ldtalent/kubernetes-loadbalancer-localhost-bare-metal/README.md

 For macOS and windows, install [docker-desktop](https://www.docker.com/products/docker-desktop).

 ### Installation on Linux
-We are going to be using [kind](https://github.com/kubernetes-sigs/kind) to create our local kubernetes cluster.
+We are going to be using [kind](https://github.com/kubernetes-sigs/kind) to create our local Kubernetes cluster.
 You can get kind
 ```
 wget https://github.com/kubernetes-sigs/kind/releases/download/v0.9.0/kind-linux-amd64
 ```